Community-AI-VC/main/README.md

 continue to develop them under MIT License.

 Tools that we develop during our R&D process that end up being tangential to the project and are thus abandoned by us, will be open sourced under the MIT License.
-They will have their own separate repository under [[https](https://github.com/Community-AI-VC/)](Community-AI-VC) org.
+They will have their own repo under the [Community-AI-VC](https://github.com/Community-AI-VC/) org.

 ## Tools Release: